 Heap on the praise.

-See, that wasn’t soooo bad right?
+See, that wasn’t so bad right?
 Now’s the time for lots of praise and treats so they’ll remember the good stuff more than the part where you were removing plaque.
-And if you give them a dental supplement treat, they’ll be getting their teeth even cleaner.
+And if you give them a dental supplement or dental chews, they’ll be getting their teeth even cleaner.

 Remember, done is better than perfect.

 When you’re dealing with a dental patient who’s not at all patient, sometimes you just do what you can.
-A full thorough brushing every day would be amazing, but a quick once-over three times a week is still much, much better than not brushing at all.
+A full and thorough daily brushing would be amazing, but a quick once-over three times a week is still much, much better than not brushing at all.